basho/basho_docs/source/riak/tutorials/querying/index.md

     <tr>
         <td><em>Anti-Entropy / Fault Tolerance</em></td>
         <td>N/A</td>
-        <td>No anti-entropy features.
-If a search partition is lost, the entire
-            search index needs to be rebuilt</td>
+        <td>If a Search partition is lost or corrupted, the "repair" feature in Riak Console will rebuild partition data from adjacent indexes.</td>
         <td>Anti-entropy is carried over from KV; if a partition is lost,
             secondary indexes will be rebuilt along side the KV data by read repair</td>